groonga/groonga/doc/source/reference/operations.rst

 Operations
 ==========

-Groonga has the search feature of multiple.
-This section describes how to search operations.
+Groonga has the multiple search operations.
+This section describes about search operations.

 .. toctree::
    :maxdepth: 2